google/llvm-premerge-checks/docs/user_doc.md

 Once you're signed up, Phabricator will automatically trigger a build for every new patch you upload or every existing patch you modify.
 Phabricator shows the build results at the top of the entry:
 ![build status](images/diff_detail.png)

+Bot will compile and run tests, run clang-format and [clang-tidy](docs/clang_tidy.md) on lines changed.

 If a unit test failed, this is shown below the build status.
 You can also expand the unit test to see the details:
 ![unit test results](images/unit_tests.png)

 After every build the build server will comment on your latest patch, so that you can also see the results for previous changes.
 The comment also contains a link to the log files:
 ![bot comment](images/bot_comment.png)

 The build logs are stored for 90 days and automatically deleted after that.

 You can also trigger a build manually by using the "Run Plan Manually" link on the [Harbormaster page](https://reviews.llvm.org/harbormaster/plan/3/) and entering a revision ID in the pop-up window.

 # Reporting issues